 Unfortunately, a problem or sludge buildup can cause the piping to become blocked.
-When this happens, moisture backs up in the drain pan within your furnace or air handler.
+When this happens, liquid backs up in the drain pan inside.
 It can then overflow into your home.

 1. Condensate Drain is Full

-2. Condensate Pump Won’t Run
+2. Condensate Pump isn’t Working

-3. Evaporator Coil is Dirty or Damaged
+3. Evaporator Coil is Grubby or Damaged

-4. Evaporator Coil is Frosted Over
+4. Evaporator Coil is Frosty

 Our Experts Can Manage All Your Air Conditioning Repair Needs